by Ihor Charischak

 To help students not only understand how numbers work, but also gain this invaluable intuitive understanding, I would suggest “making sense” sessions with calculators.
 I’m not a big fan of all those “tricks” you find in calculator activity books which reinforce kids’ beliefs that math is magical and mysterious.
 The goal should be to take the mystery out of what happens on the the calculator, not add to it.

 We discussed the confusion about 127 and 127.00 and eventually we realized that 127 and 127.00 were equal.
 The decimal point separates the whole part of a number from its fractional part.
-If the fractional part is 0 and 2 two zeros mean the same thing, then the calculator just drops the decimal point and the zeros when I press enter because the calculator chose to use a decimal in its simpler form.
+If the fractional part is 0 or 00 that means the calculator will drop the decimal point and the zeros when I press enter because the calculator chooses to use the number in its simplest form.

 My goal was to have students understand that numbers are masters of disguise.
 They can take on a multitude of forms and still have the same value.
 The trick in problem solving is to choose an appropriate form of the number to work with.
 The calculator chose 127 over 127.00 because 127 is a simpler form.